 - Difficulty reading

-- The appearance of spots—known as “floaters”—in your vision
+- The appearance of spots— commonly called “floaters”— in your vision

 The primary cause of diabetic retinopathy is diabetes—a condition in which the levels of glucose (sugar) in the blood are too high.
-Elevated sugar levels from diabetes can damage the small blood vessels that nourish the retina and may in some cases block them completely.
-As a result, the blood supply to the retina from these damaged blood vessels is cut off and vision is affected.
+Elevated sugar levels from diabetes can damage the small blood vessels that nourish the retina and may, in some cases, block them completely.

 Anyone who has diabetes is at risk of developing diabetic retinopathy.
-There are, however, additional factors that can increase the risk:
+Additional factors can increase the risk:

 - Disease duration: the longer someone has diabetes, the greater the risk of developing diabetic retinopathy.

 - Poor control of blood sugar levels over time